 Pros

-1. A highly efficient and reliable source of energy.
+- A highly efficient and reliable energy source.

 Cons

-4. Uranium, the primary fuel used in nuclear power plants, is limited in availability.
+- Uranium, the primary fuel used in nuclear power plants, is in limited supply.

 The Environmental Impact of Nuclear Energy

-While nuclear energy produces deficient levels of air pollution, it can negatively impact wildlife and ecosystems.
-The construction and operation of nuclear power plants can disrupt local ecosystems and habitats, and nuclear waste production can have long-term environmental impacts.
+While nuclear energy produces low levels of air pollution, it can negatively impact wildlife and ecosystems.
+The construction and operation of nuclear power plants can disrupt local ecosystems and habitats, and the production of nuclear waste can have long-term environmental impacts.

 Additionally, there is the risk of nuclear accidents, which can release dangerous radiation levels into the environment.
 The cleanup and remediation efforts following a nuclear accident can be expensive and time-consuming, and the impacts on local communities can be devastating.